ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt delete /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson
 ```

-or we can delete cast images that have expired (exceeded their respective time to live), try this comand:
+or we can delete all cast images that have expired (exceeded their respective time to live), try this comand:

 ```
 $ magick-cache -passkey passkey.txt expire /opt/magick-cache movies/image/mission-impossible/cast